• Home

 You will then go to bed at your normal time and attach all the sensors as directed, on your own, before doing so.

 You will then either turn the equipment on and/or be asked to keep a sleep log.
 The next morning you will take everything off and return it to your doctor or the sleep center by the method they tell you.
+Some are even disposable now!

 That is pretty much all there is to it.
 They will get back in contact with you and let you know the results or if they didn’t get enough results or the test didn’t go well, they may ask you to come in to do a sleep study within their setting like first discussed.